-GRAPHICS / SOUND The game's graphics are presented in an isometric (pseudo-3D) perspective.
-The stadiums are greatly done and well colored and the sprites (aka the soccer players) are moving nicely and fast around the pitch.
-The sound in this game is a typical "soccer game sound" with crowd wows plus some in-match sound FX (ref whistling etc).
-NOTE: Though the Jaguar's hardware is in theory more powerful than the 16 bit consoles Nintendo SNES and Sega Mega Drive, the Jaguar's Fever Pitch has no clear differences compared to the other two versions.
-Overall, this is an amusing soccer game!
+GRAPHICS / SOUND The game's graphics are presented in isometric (pseudo-3D) perspective.
+The stadiums are greatly done and well colored and the sprites (the soccer players) are moving nicely and fast around the pitch.
+The sound in this game is a typical "soccer game" sound consisted of crowd wows plus some in-match sound FX (ref whistling etc).

 NOTE Though the Megadrive's hardware is technically inferior to its counterparts Nintendo SNES and Atari Jaguar, the Sega's console is doing just fine, so there are no clear differences among these three Fever Pitch versions.